junhanamaki/active_model_validators_ex/README.md

   * ArrayInclusionValidator

-   Allow you to validate if values in an array is included in a specified range (meaning the value itself has to be an Array).
+   Validates if attribute value is an Array, containing values defined under key
+   :in (this can be defined either with an Array or Range).
 As an example:

         class ExampleModel
           include Mongoid::Document